rug-cit-hpc/league-of-robots/README.md

 ## Deployment phases

-Deploying a fully functional virtual cluster involves the following steps:
+Deploying a biomedical virtual cluster on top of an Openstack cluster involves the following steps:
- 1. Configure physical machines
- 2. Deploy OpenStack virtualization layer on physical machines to create an OpenStack cluster
- 3. Create and configure virtual machines on the OpenStack cluster to create an HPC cluster on top of an OpenStack cluster
+ 1. Start and configure virtual machines on the OpenStack cluster to create a virtual HPC cluster.
- 4. Deploy bioinformatics software and reference datasets
+ 2. Deploy bioinformatics software and reference datasets

 ---

-### 2. Ansible playbooks OpenStack cluster
-The ansible playbooks in this repository use roles from the [hpc-cloud](https://git.webhosting.rug.nl/HPC/hpc-cloud) repository.
-The roles are imported here explicitely by ansible using ansible galaxy.
-These roles install various docker images built and hosted by RuG webhosting.
-They are built from separate git repositories on https://git.webhosting.rug.nl.

-#### Deployment of OpenStack
-The steps below describe how to get from machines with a bare ubuntu 16.04 installed to a running openstack installation.

-#### Steps to upgrade the OpenStack cluster

-### 3. Steps to deploy HPC compute cluster on top of OpenStack cluster
+### 1. Steps to deploy a virtual HPC compute cluster on top of an OpenStack cluster.
 ---

 0. Clone this repo.